scipp/beamlime/docs/developer/design/dashboard-architecture.md

     S->>UI: Update visualizations
 ```

-## The BaseParamModel Mechanism
+## The ConfigBackedParam Mechanism

 ### Purpose and Role

-`BaseParamModel` is a key architectural component for simple configuration widgets.
+`ConfigBackedParam` is a key architectural component for simple configuration widgets.
 It serves as a dedicated translation layer and per-widget controller, bridging the gap between:

 - **Param models** (`param.Parameterized`): Used for GUI widgets and user interaction
 - **Pydantic models**: Used for backend validation, serialization, and communication